Difference between a distributor, agent, franchise or license

 Distributors sell multiple products.
 Their focus is more divided.

-Franchisor, franchisee and licensing
+Franchisor, franchisee and license

 For your business to thrive, not only is it very essential for you to find the right business partners, you also need to find the perfect sales models for you and your business venture.
+If you have a strong concept that can not easily be copied, setting up a franchise or licensing structure may be useful.

 A license is a formal permission or authority to do something that otherwise would be forbidden, for example using a brand, patent-protected technology, software or a database.